-Where Can I Attend Courses in NYC to Become an X-ray Technician
+Where Can I Attend Courses in NYC to Become an X-Ray Technician

-Comparison of X-Ray Technology School Options In New York City
+X-Ray Technology Schools in New York City

 Bachelor of Science in Radiological Science

 This program is also accredited by the JRCERT.
 It is intended for students who have completed a college- or hospital-based program in medical imaging, and admission requirements include an up-to-date state license, a certification from the ARRT and proof of computer literacy.
 Qualified students may be able to transfer up to 65 credit hours, and at the present time, the college has articulation agreements with CUNY Bronx Community College and CUNY Hostos Community College.

 The 120-credit degree program requires additional general education courses; students also pursue advanced topics in imaging, pharmacology and sectional anatomy.
 It culminates in a capstone course that provides them with the opportunity to examine some of the issues associated with diagnostic imaging and radiation treatments and complete a significant writing project.
 In addition to graduate studies, students who complete the program may be prepared for advanced clinical, leadership or management positions.

 Comparison of Schools

 The following table is designed to provide you with some key information about the three featured schools.
 In addition to undergraduate tuition figures and percentages of first-year students receiving financial aid, it includes acceptance, retention and graduation rates.